Toronto Dominion Bank Raises Holdings in EQT Co. (NYSE:EQT)

 EQT stock opened at $32.35 on Friday.
 EQT Co. has a 1-year low of $28.10 and a 1-year high of $51.97.
 The business has a fifty day moving average price of $32.02 and a 200-day moving average price of $34.94.
 The company has a debt-to-equity ratio of 0.42, a current ratio of 1.48 and a quick ratio of 1.48.
 The stock has a market capitalization of $11.70 billion, a P/E ratio of 2.87, a P/E/G ratio of 0.57 and a beta of 1.17.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 1st.
-Stockholders of record on Wednesday, May 10th will be paid a $0.15 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 1st.
+Investors of record on Wednesday, May 10th will be issued a $0.15 dividend.
 This represents a $0.60 annualized dividend and a dividend yield of 1.85%.
-The ex-dividend date is Tuesday, May 9th.
-EQT’s dividend payout ratio is currently 5.33%.
+The ex-dividend date of this dividend is Tuesday, May 9th.
+EQT’s payout ratio is currently 5.33%.

-Several equities research analysts have weighed in on EQT shares.
-The Goldman Sachs Group dropped their price objective on EQT from $49.00 to $44.00 and set a “buy” rating for the company in a report on Wednesday, January 25th.
-Royal Bank of Canada restated an “outperform” rating and issued a $50.00 target price on shares of EQT in a research note on Tuesday, March 7th.
-TD Securities lowered their target price on EQT from $60.00 to $50.00 and set a “buy” rating for the company in a research note on Friday, February 17th.
-UBS Group started coverage on EQT in a research note on Wednesday, April 19th.
-They issued a “neutral” rating and a $36.00 target price for the company.
-Finally, Wells Fargo & Company lowered their target price on EQT from $41.00 to $39.00 and set an “overweight” rating for the company in a research note on Tuesday, April 11th.
+A number of research analysts have recently commented on EQT shares.
+StockNews.com started coverage on EQT in a research note on Thursday, March 16th.
+They issued a “hold” rating for the company.
+Piper Sandler raised their target price on EQT from $50.00 to $53.00 in a research note on Friday, April 28th.
+Mizuho lowered their target price on EQT from $62.00 to $48.00 in a research note on Friday, March 10th.
+The Goldman Sachs Group lowered their target price on EQT from $49.00 to $44.00 and set a “buy” rating for the company in a research note on Wednesday, January 25th.
+Finally, Morgan Stanley lowered their target price on EQT from $42.00 to $37.00 and set an “overweight” rating for the company in a research note on Monday, March 27th.
 Seven research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
 Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $49.35.

 About EQT